Nuwara Eliya Tea Region

 Nuwara Eliya tea enjoys two ‘quality seasons’, the eastern as well as the western.

-High altitude and year-round low temperatures produce a very slow-growing bush with unusually small leaves that take on an orange hue – just a hint against the blackness – after withering.
+High altitude and year-round low temperatures produce a very slow-growing bush.
+Therefore, it grows unusually small leaves that take on an orange hue – just a hint against the blackness – after withering.

-The infused leaf acquires a greenish-yellow tone, and the infusion in the cup is the palest among all the regional varieties of Ceylon Tea, with a subtle golden hue and a delicate yet fragrant bouquet.
+Further, the infused leaf acquires a greenish-yellow tone.
+The infusion in the cup is the palest among all the regional varieties of Ceylon Tea, with a subtle golden hue and a delicate yet fragrant bouquet.

-As with all Ceylon Tea, Nuwara Eliya is available in several different grades.
-Excluding certain exotic varieties, the most sought-after is whole-leaf orange pekoe (OP); slightly less costly, though still expensive, is broken orange pekoe (BOP).
-Generally speaking, the smaller the leaf particle size, the stronger and less subtle the tea.
+And also, slightly less costly, though still expensive broken orange pekoe (BOP) comes from this area.
+Generally speaking, the smaller leaf particle size, the stronger and less subtle the tea.